QinxiW/DLH_Cervical_Cancer_Local_Explanations/README.md

 -------------------------------------------------------------------------
 ## Table of contents of the main notebook
 ### Introduction
-The general problem and specific approach in the original paper
+Present the general problem and specific approach in the original paper
 ### Methodology
+#### Environment
 package installations and setup
 #### Data
 The dataset used in the paper is available from the UCI repository (Fernandes et al., 2017).
 It is open source, and available on Kaggle for download directly.
 We kept a copy of the data in the /data directory.
+Load and process dataset, including analysis, visualization, and train/test split.
 #### Model
 Define the 5 model architecturesZ that have widely been used in prior literature for cervical cancer risk assessment
 #### Training